a1ho/a1ho.github.io/index.md

             <div class="project-description">
                 <div class="project-title">MBTI Prediction Based on Twitter Content</div>
                 <div class="project-summary">
-                    Perfroed EDA and sentiment analytisis on content of Twitter user posts.
+                    Performed EDA and sentiment analytisis on content of Twitter user posts.
 Implemented multi-class and binary classification models using SVM to predict a user’s MBTI type based on features from their Twitter content.
                 </div>
             </div>
         </div>